 Looking for a hike?
 Roslagsleden offers several routes in the area.
 Section 11 of the route goes from Sandviken to Grisslehamn.
 The section’s distance is around 20 kilometers and do in many places follows the coastline.

 Grisslehamn’s Post Office

-The post building in Grisslehamn dates back to 1756 and it was an important centre for the locality at the time and especially important was it for the post route to Finland.
+The post building in Grisslehamn dates back to 1756 and it was an important center for the locality at the time and especially important was it for the post route to Finland.

 How to get to Grisslehamn